sibirica/SPIDER_discrete/README.md

-# PySPIDER: generalized sparse regression for continuous and discrete data
+# PySPIDER: sparse regression with automated symbolic logic for equivariant modeling of continuous and discrete data

 ## Dependencies:
 Python 3.12+